THE HALF-LIGHT, my new full-length play, will debut at Portland Stage next winter/spring. Opening Feb 24, 2019.

 Thanks for visiting the site, and come back soon!
-I don't blog, but will make a better effort to keep updating this little pocket of info.
+I don't blog, but you can find me on Facebook, and I do answer all my email.

 Books for readers: